-United will pay all of its expenses incurred in connection with the authorization, preparation, execution, and performance of the merger agreement, including all fees and expenses of its agents, representatives, counsel, and accountants and the fees and expenses related to filing regulatory applications with state and federal authorities in connection with the transactions contemplated thereby.
-North Point will pay all of its expenses incurred in connection with the authorization, preparation, execution, and performance of the merger agreement, including all fees and expenses of agents, representatives, counsel, and accountants for North Point.
+United will pay all of its expenses incurred in connection with the authorization, preparation, execution, and performance of the Agreement and Plan of Reorganization and Agreement and Plan of Merger, including all fees and expenses of its agents, representatives, counsel, and accountants and the fees and expenses related to filing regulatory applications with state and federal authorities in connection with the transactions contemplated thereby, including the cost of preparing and mailing this proxy statement/prospectus.
+North Point will pay all of its expenses incurred in connection with the authorization, preparation, execution, and performance of the Agreement and Plan of Reorganization and Agreement and Plan of Merger, including all fees and expenses of agents, representatives, counsel, and accountants for North Point.